beginning of content

 Artificial sweeteners include:

-These alternatives have no kilojoules.
-They are used widely by the food industry in products labelled 'diet' or 'no sugar'.
+These sugar substitutes have no kilojoules.
+They are found in many products in the supermarket and will often be labelled as 'diet' or 'no sugar'.

 Nutritive sweeteners